Angioedema Treatment

 ACE Inhibitors

 Angiotensin-converting enzyme (ACE) inhibitors are medications used to treat high blood pressure, but they can also cause drug-induced angioedema.
-In such cases (ACEi-induced angioedema), alternative medications may be prescribed to manage the condition.
+In such cases, referred to as ACEi-induced angioedema, alternative medications may be prescribed to manage the condition.

 C1-Inhibitor Concentrates

-If there is a deficiency or dysfunction of the C1-inhibitor, it can lead to excessive release of inflammatory mediators.
+A deficiency or dysfunction of the C1-inhibitor can lead to excessive release of inflammatory mediators.
 C1-Inhibitor Concentrates are used to treat hereditary angioedema by replacing the missing or dysfunctional C1-inhibitor protein in the body.

 Xolair